trychlos/pwix-cookie-manager/README.md

 #### `cmSliding`

-A sliding band displayed in the bottom of the screen, to let the user choose his preferences.
+A sliding alert band displayed in the bottom of the screen, to let the user be informed or the existence of a cookies policy.

 Contrarily to `cmConsent`, this component is not blocking.
 The user is able to just ignore it.

-The component is configurable with an object passed as an argument, which may contain:
+As this component has a link to the cookies manager modal dialog, it may take the exact same parameter than `cmConsent`.

 ## NPM peer dependencies